 Ann tries to emulate the oil painting style of the old European masters such as Vermeer and Rembrandt.
 Paintings by Gerome and Bouguereau also serve as inspirations in her work.
 She is quite partial to some of the first “light” painters who were considered part of the Hudson River School of artists such as Church, Bierstadt, Kensett, and Gifford.
 She loves to see all these artists’ works firsthand whenever she can and continually strives to improve to become a better artist.

 A signature member of the Iowa Pastel Society, and currently working primarily in soft pastel, she uses her past experience with painting in oil to complete her work.
 In soft pastel she works “dark to light” using soft pastel sticks, pencils, and Pan Pastels instead of brushes and paints.
 Working with pure pigment applied to paper has been an exciting new challenge.
 Her goal with all of her work is to capture the beauty and wonder of God’s creation and to help viewers see that beauty.

-Ann is married to Steve and they are the parents of three grown children and four grandchildren.
+Ann is married to Steve and they are the parents of three grown children and five grandchildren.
 They make their home in Northeast Iowa.